TuumPHP/Http/README.md

 Tuum/Respond
 =========

-`Tuum/Respond` is a module for composing a view response (as in terms of MVC) for many PSR-7 based micro-frameworks by helping to implement Post-Redirect-Get pattern and similar techniques.
+`Tuum/Respond` provides a view module (as in MVC2 architecture) to various PSR-7 based micro-frameworks, such as Slim3 and Zend-Expressive.

-> With this module, many of the PSR-7 based micro-frameworks will be a good choice for building, well, an ordinary web site.
+This module helps developing a traditional web site (html rendered at server) using these micro-frameworks by simplifying popular techniques, such as:

+* Post-Redirect-Get pattern,
+* use of object as Presenter (or ViewModel),
+* templates for errors (forbidden, etc.).

 ### License